-$^{37}$ If a privacy breach occurs, the company has to disclose it to the breached customers and the regulator (as well as the market) but has some leeway in its release.
-It may wait for a few weeks or months depending of state disclosures laws (see Romanosky et al. (2011)) and the number of records breached.
+25 If a privacy breach occurs, the company has to disclose it to the breached customers and the regulator (as well as the market) but has some leeway in its release.
+It may wait for a few weeks or months depending of state disclosures laws and the number of records breached.